pyblish/pyblish-ftrack/README.md

 The Ftrack hook allows you to run Pyblish directly from your browser with actions.
 This allows you to publish any file without opening an application.

-**Dependencies**
+#### Dependencies

 The hook takes advantage of [pyblish-standalone](https://github.com/pyblish/pyblish-standalone), so the ```pyblish-standalone``` module needs to be available to Python.

-**Setup**
+Currently it only support the [pyblish-lite](https://github.com/pyblish/pyblish-lite) UI.

+#### Setup

 In order for ```ftrack-connect``` to find the ```pyblish-ftrack``` hook, you will need to setup your environment.

 - Add ```pyblish-ftrack/pyblish_ftrack``` to ```FTRACK_CONNECT_PLUGIN_PATH```

-**Usage**
+Also make sure both pyblish-standalone and pyblish-lite is available to import.

+#### Usage

  Currently the Pyblish action is only available for tasks.
+You have two actions to choose from: ```Pyblish Browser``` and ```Pyblish```.

+ *Pyblish Browser*

- After you have launched the Pyblish action, you will be presented with a file browser where you browse to a specific folder to publish from.
+ After you have launched the ```Pyblish Browser``` action, you will be presented with a file browser where you browse to a specific folder to publish from.
 The selected folder will be available in Pyblish via the context;

  ```python
  print context.data["currentFile"]
  ```

-If you want to specify the folder th browser begins on, you can add the directory in the same way that other Ftrack actions handle this; http://ftrack-connect.rtd.ftrack.com/en/0.1.21/developing/hooks/application_launch.html#ftrack-connect-application-launch
+If you want to specify the folder the browser begins on, you can add the directory in the same way that other Ftrack actions handle this; http://ftrack-connect.rtd.ftrack.com/en/0.1.21/developing/hooks/application_launch.html#ftrack-connect-application-launch

+Append the ```--path``` argument to the launch command with you chosen directory.

+Once you have chosen you directory, pyblish-lite UI will be shown.

+*Pyblish*

+This is the same action as ```Pyblish Browser```, but without the file browser shown.

 ### Debug Messages